๐ท๐๐๐๐๐๐- ๐ผ๐๐๐๐๐- ๐ฎ๐๐๐๐๐๐๐๐- ๐ท๐๐๐ ๐ฏ๐๐๐- ๐ป๐๐ ๐๐๐๐๐- ๐ช๐๐๐๐๐๐๐๐- ๐ฏ๐๐๐๐๐๐ - ๐จ๐ฉ๐ช- ๐ฉ๐๐๐๐๐-๐ฑ๐๐๐๐- ๐ท๐๐๐๐๐๐

 Day 4: Tadapani (2,610m) - Chomrong (2,170m)- 8 kilometers (5 miles).

 Starting from Tadapani (2,610m), we descend steeply for about 2 hours and cross a suspension bridge over the Kimrung Khola.
 Gradually, we make our way up to Gurung Village, passing a few quaint houses along the route.
 After approximately 40 minutes, we take a break at Durbin Danda, where we indulge in the breathtaking views of the valley.
-Continuing our journey, an easy 35-minute trek leads us to Chhomrung, a vibrant Gurung village featuring various amenities such as shops, cafes, and a bakery.
+Continuing our journey, a gentle 35-minute trek takes us to Chhomrung, a vibrant Gurung village offering a variety of amenities, including shops, cafes, and a bakery.
 The proximity to Annapurna South and Fishtail Mountains makes this leg of the journey a truly memorable and awe-inspiring experience.

 DAY